Milo Butler: Career and death

 Butler entered electoral politics in 1936 as a member of the Progressive Liberal Party (PLP), when he unsuccessfully ran against Sir Harry Oakes in the Western District of New Providence.
 Although Butler was seen as a charismatic candidate who had the support of the working class voters, Oakes' team allegedly employed "questionable" means to win the election.
 The following year, Butler was elected to parliament following a by-election in the same constituency, relinquishing the office in 1947.

 In 1956, after the government imposed a 12-minute limit on parliamentary speeches, Butler threw the Speaker's hourglass out of the window at the House of Assembly.
 He returned as a member of parliament for the Western District the same year, serving for a decade.
 From 1967 to 1973, he represented Bain Town.

-After the PLP emerged victorious in the 1967 general election and formed a majority government, Butler became Minister of Health and Welfare followed by Minister of Labour, Agriculture and Fisheries a year later.
-In 1970, he was appointed as Minister of Agriculture and Fisheries, and in 1972 he became Minister without Portfolio.
-On 1 August 1973, Butler was appointed as the second Governor-General of the Bahamas by Elizabeth II, Queen of the Bahamas on the recommendation of Lynden Pindling, Prime Minister of The Bahamas and leader of the PLP.
-He served as Governor General until his death on 22 January 1979 in Nassau.
+After the PLP emerged victorious in the 1967 general election and formed a majority government, Butler became minister of health and welfare followed by minister of labour, agriculture and fisheries a year later.
+In 1970, he was appointed as minister of agriculture and fisheries, and in 1972 he became minister without portfolio.
+On 1 August 1973, Butler was appointed as the second governor-general of the Bahamas by Queen Elizabeth II, on the recommendation of Lynden Pindling, Prime Minister of The Bahamas and leader of the PLP.
+He served as governor general until his death on 22 January 1979 in Nassau.

 Butler is buried at the cemetery next to the nineteenth-century St. Matthew's Anglican Church on Church and Shirley Streets.

 On 14 November 1991, his son Milo Butler Jr. became Speaker of Parliament.